will-wads/AI4EO-final-project/README.md

 <details>
 <summary><strong>Results</strong></summary>

-- The CNN achieved strong visual correspondence between predicted cloud masks and manually labelled ground truth.
+The CNN achieved strong visual correspondence between predicted cloud masks and manually labelled ground truth.
+Once trained, the model was able to generalise to unseen regions with reasonable consistency, highlighting distinct cloudy vs. clear zones across large Sentinel-2 scenes.

-- Full-image inference worked effectively when normalisation and patch reassembly were handled correctly.
+During the test full-image rollout, the model processed over 13,000 3×3 patches extracted from the ROI of the Sentinel-2 RGB image.
+Prediction results were reshaped and plotted as a 2D classification map.
+After correcting for input scaling and ensuring proper normalisation, the predicted cloud mask showed good spatial alignment with known cloud-covered regions.

+To quantify performance, the model also calculated an estimated cloud coverage percentage across the full scene using pixel-wise class predictions.
+The final CNN output allowed for rapid identification of high-cloud-coverage scenes, useful for filtering low-utility images in Earth Observation pipelines.
 </details>

 ---